 As a local business owner, you want to get your GMB verified, urge your customers to get more reviews, use your keywords in your listing, get local citations, and optimize your Florida SEO to boost your online visibility and ranking on local searches.

-Besides assisting you on local listings, you can trust them to handle other local search optimization-related tasks - from local SEO keyword research and local link building to crafting a local SEO strategy that matches your needs.
+Besides assisting you on local listings, you can also trust them to handle other local search optimization-related tasks - from local SEO keyword research and local link building to crafting a local SEO strategy that matches your needs.
 And, they're always learning how to use the latest local SEO tools to generate the best results.

 Before you know it, you'll be dominating local search engines like never before!